 Hi!
 My name is Bryley (she/her), and I am a second-year student at Columbia University.
-I plan on majoring in History, and I am deeply interested in memory, trauma, religion, and the preservation and adaptation of culture.
+I plan on majoring in History, and I am deeply interested in memory, religion, and the preservation and adaptation of culture.
 As a Laidlaw Scholar, I am researching Khmer Buddhist revival in post-genocide Cambodia, looking especially at how social, spiritual, and moral orders were and are intertwined in processes of reconstruction.

 I am a/an:

 I am from:

 I am open to participating in mentoring/buddy programmes